-Close to the Gate of Bethleem, in the Venetian Walls of Heraklion, a new museum recently opened dedicated to the famous Cretan painter Domenicos Theotokopoulos, also known as "El Greco".
+Close to the Gate of Bethlehem, in the Venetian Walls of Heraklion, a new museum recently opened dedicated to the famous Cretan painter Domenicos Theotokopoulos, also known as "El Greco".
 He was born in Heraklion in 1542 but worked and died in Spain in 1614.
 The museum includes copies of his paintings and costumes of the awarded movie "El Greco" (2007), directed by the Greek director Iannis Smaragdis.

 The Minoan Palace of Knossos lays about 5 km south of Heraklion Town.
 This is the most famous and largest Minoan site in Greece.
 Discovered in the early 20th century by the British archaeologist Sir Arthur Evans, the site was found almost intact and covered by ashes.
-This led scientists believe that the palace was destroyed by a tsunami wave caused by the volcanic eruption of Santorini in 1,550 BC.
+This led scientists to believe that the palace was destroyed by a tsunami wave caused by the volcanic eruption of Santorini in 1,550 BC.

 Koules Fortress is the symbol of Heraklion Town.
-It stands at the entrance of the port and dominates over the lovely Venetian harbour.
+It stands at the entrance of the port and dominates over the lovely Venetian harbor.
 The fortress was originally built by the Venetians in the 13th century but then it underwent many transformations by the Ottomans, who ruled Crete till the late 19th century.

 The tomb of Nikos Kazantzakis is located outside the city walls, in Martinego Tower.
 On his tomb, the following words have been carved, as was his will: "I hope for nothing.
 I fear nothing.
 I am free".

-In the centre of the town and close to the old port of Heraklion, there is an impressive building, the Venetian Loggia.
+In the center of the town and close to the old port of Heraklion, there is an impressive building, the Venetian Loggia.
 This building of elegant architecture, that now houses the Town Hall, was constructed in the 17th century and was used as a meeting point for the noblemen.

 Google map of Town excursions